Skip to content

 The department has a long tradition of organising a comprehensive educational trips programme.

 Sixth Form go on a trip to the National Civil War Centre to enhance their studies of the English Civil War and general seventeenth century history.
 We also encourage Sixth Formers to attend conferences and lecture days.
+Recently we have had a talk from the University of Leeds explaining about careers after taking a History degree.
+We also arrange talks from other guest speakers.
+Recently we have had talks from a Holocaust survivor and a survivor’s daughter.

 Clubs and societies